 Existing law provides that certain common-interest communities are prohibited from regulating motor vehicles on thoroughfares accepted by the State or local governments for public use.
-(NRS 116.350) Section 1.4 of this bill prohibits a commoninterest community from restricting the operation of motorcycles.
+(NRS 116.350) Section 1.4 of this bill prohibits a common-interest community from restricting the operation of motorcycles.
 Section 1.6 of this bill prohibits a common-interest community from using information from radar guns as the basis for a fine or penalty.

 Existing law provides that a covenant, restriction or condition in a deed, contract or other legal instrument cannot unreasonably restrict the use of a system for obtaining solar or wind energy.
-(NRS 111.239, 278.0208) Sections 1 and 21.5 of this bill specify how to determine if a restriction significantly decreases the efficiency or performance of such a system and places the burden on the property owner to show such a decrease.
+(NRS 111.239, 278.0208) Sections 1 and 21.5 of this bill [specify how to determine if a restriction significantly decreases the efficiency or performance of such a system and places the burden on the property owner to show such a decrease.] provide that the only restriction on the use of such a system is with respect to color in certain circumstances.

-Section 1.8 of this bill adds community managers of common-interest communities as persons whose health, safety and welfare may be threatened by violations of a unit-owners' association's governing documents, authorizing the imposition of fines.
-(NRS 116.31031) This section also provides that a unit's owner must receive notice of a violation and possible fine, that a member of the executive board cannot participate in hearings on fines if he has not paid his assessments and that the association must provide written confirmation when a fine is paid.
+Exection 1.8 of this bill adds community managers of common interest communities as persons whose health, safety and welfare may be threatened by violations of a unit owners.
+This section also provides that a unit's owner must receive notice of a violation and possible fine, that a member of the executive board cannot participate in hearings on fines if he has not paid his assessments and that the association must provide written confirmation when a fine is paid.